Environments

 • Different infrastructure per team, region, or compliance requirement

-Product company / Startup
+Product company or startup

-Agency or client specific custom software
+Agency or client-specific software

 • Start with your organization and one project per client